The Kansas City Roller Warriors

 Founded in 2004, this WFTDA flat track league won the national championship in 2007 and has traditionally been one of the most dreaded travel teams in all of women’s roller derby.

-They practice and play at Memorial Hall in Kansas City, Kansas.
-Their four house teams are the Dreadnought Dorothys, the Victory Vixens, the Black Eye Susans, and the Knockouts.
-In 2018, they launched a coed team known as the 7th Street Brigade.
+Over the years, KCRW has played and practiced at such historical venues as Kemper Arena, Hale Arena, Municipal Auditorium, and Memorial Hall.
+From 2006 through 2020, the four house teams were the Dreadnought Dorothys, the Victory Vixens, the Black Eye Susans, and the Knockouts.
+In 2018, they briefly launched a coed team known as the 7th Street Brigade.

 Fountain City Roller Derby

-Founded in 2010 as Dead Girl Derby, this MADE flat track league won the ladies’ national championship and the coed national championship in 2015.
+Founded in 2010 as Dead Girl Derby, this USARS flat track league won the MADE national championship and the coed national championship in 2015.
 Currently, they make their home at B&D Skate Center in Independence.
-FCRD currently boasts over 200 members with their ladies’ division, coed, and Zombie league division combined, making them the largest flat track roller derby league in Kansas City.
+FCRD currently boasts over 200 members with their ladies’ division, all-gender, and Zombie league division combined, making them the largest flat track roller derby league in Kansas City.

 The Kansas City Junior Roller Warriors